anvilresearch/connect-docs/configure.md

 ### OpenID Metadata

-OpenID Metadata Default Values can be overridden by defining them in the configuration file.
+[OpenID Provider Metadata](http://openid.net/specs/openid-connect-discovery-1_0.html#ProviderMetadata) default values can be overridden by defining them in the configuration file.
 Don't change these unless you know what you're doing.